 I have a reflection sheet I made.
 Writing down my thoughts always helps me.
 Feel free to grab a copy below.

 In August, I always go a little bananas with school supplies.
 I always stock up on things because they are a good price.
 I ask for many supplies to be donated, but some things I just buy myself.
 Well, this year, I am taking inventory of my leftover supplies.
 I always try to buy a few extra in case I get new students, but I am really going to try and buy just what I need!

 I make copies of the tried and true first week activities ahead of time.
 That way when there is a traffic jam at the copy machines in August, I am not in a panic.

 Pull Out First Week Books

 I don’t know about you, but when I return in August my classroom is never organized in the same way that I left it in June.
-I think the cleaning crew likes to play tricks on me and hide things I want for the first week of school.
+I think the cleaning crew likes to play tricks on me and hide things that I want for the first week of school.
 So I have learned to pull out my first week books and favorite activities and put them in a special place (usually my garage).

 I always have something in mind that I would like to try new for next year; a new strategy, management tool, unit of study, project, etc?
-This kind ties in with the reflection piece, but once I decide on what the new thing is I need to prepare for that.
+Once I decide on what the new project is, I need to plan for is.
 Do I need to buy a book to help with my research?
 Is there a video I can put on my “to watch” list?
 I always have one or two “teacher” books that I try to read over the summer.
 Here are two on my list for this summer.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 You will never infer a fee or charge for this.